 Let’s start with the Green Day part.
 A band called Panicland, based in Winnipeg, recorded a set of fake Greenday songs, and was able to get a large number of Green Day fans to believe it was real.
 As they explain in the video above, the members of Panicland were originally inspired by a made-up Green Day album track list posted by another fan on an obscure message board.
 The guys in Panicland, friends and self-described Green Day fanatics since childhood, thought it would be fun to compose and record these as an actual song set, in the style of Green Day.

 As the project became more elaborate, they began thinking of it as a “fan-fiction” Green Day album, and wanted it to be heard outside of their own studio.
-The video details some of the tricks they used to sound more like Green Day, including blending in some sampled shouts from real Green Day tracks, matching the EQ and other effects used on Green Day’s albums, and bringing in a female chorus, both to add to its improbable levels of epicness and to cover the singer’s voice in certain crucial places.
+The video details some of the tricks they used to sound more like Green Day, including blending in some sampled shouts from real Green Day tracks, matching the EQ and other effects used on Green Day’s albums, and bringing in a female chorus, both to add to its improbable levels of epicness and to obscure the singer’s voice in certain crucial places.
 With the inclusion of the female chorus came the made-up premise that a member of that chorus may have slyly documented the session and then “leaked” photos from it.

 Panicland ran with the premise.
 They created a few different fake accounts and used them to separately post several “breadcrumbs”: 1) audio, 2) photos of a stack of fake vinyl album covers, and 3) a shot of a mixing board with a mock-up of the cover art lying on a corner.
 In the video, they show how fans ate up the bits of “fake news” they were fed.
 Fan momentum took it further as they speculated and theorized about the authenticity of the leaked intel, and finally overwhelmingly decided it was all real because “nobody would possibly have gone to such lengths to make a prank.”